 For this post I created an example of minimalistic layout for a blog/portfolio using both Bootstrap and Masonry.
 Why it should be useful?
 I like twitter bootstrap because it gives you all the base tools to create your website: forms, modal, alert, buttons, carousel, responsive layout etc…but sometimes it is too limited and jQuery Masonry can give you something more about fluid layout containing images.

 In my previous post regarding jQuery Masonry I created a 3 columns layout for big size screens to become one column layout for smartphones.
-For this post I didn’t follow the same approach but the number of columns is given by the size of the screen divided by the minimum column width (in my example it is 150px).
+For this post I didn’t follow the same approach but the number of columns is automatically calculated from the container using a proportioned width.
+The width is modified using media queries in order to have a better result in smaller screens.

-NOTE: The example uses twitter bootstrap v2.2.2.
-I am going to update the code to Twitter Bootstrap 3.
-Subscribe to the mailing list in order to be notified when the new version will be available.
+NOTE: The example uses twitter bootstrap 3.3.1 and Masonry 3.2.1.
+I am going to update periodically the code.
+Subscribe to the mailing list in order to be notified when a new version will be available.

 I promise that I won’t sell your email or send you spam

-Download the complete code example using the button below.
+Download the full code example from github or using the button below.

 The images for this post are from my last travel in Agra (India).